Friday, 30 August 2019

 Copyright DC COMICS

 Cop a load of this, crazy Criv-ites.
 Why, it's the DC Facsimile Edition of HOUSE Of SECRETS #92, first issued back in 1971 and featuring none other than the first (pre-ALEC HOLLANDcomicbook SWAMP THING.
-With matt paper, original ads and letters, great reproduction of the story pages themselves - why, strike my stunningly handsome fizzog with a wet kipper if it's not the next best thing to owning the original issue (which I do).
+With matte paper, original ads and letters, great reproduction of the story pages themselves - why, strike my stunningly handsome fizzog with a wet kipper if it's not the next best thing to owning the original issue (which I do).

 Just two things though: in earlier reprints, the words 'any more' in the first panel's caption box were revised to 'anymore', and it's that amended version that appears in this issue.
 Also, clumsy retouching of lettering on page 5 has changed the word 'the' to 'me', making no sense at all.
 If you can live with that, then this is the very chappie for you!
 You can love it, hug it, kiss it, and call it 'George'.
 (Personally, I'm just going to read it and then put it back in its poly bag, but hey - you might have your own ideas on how to have fun.)